-Disclosures in relation to our staff can either be made to IBAC directly, or alternatively to the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Disclosures in relation to our staff can either be made to IBAC directly, or alternatively to the Department of Jobs, Precincts and Regions (DJPR).

 Complaints can be made anonymously.
 However, this may affect the outcome of the matter and you will not be notified of the outcome.
 To progress the investigation, details may be required from you or need to be verified.

-Please refer to the Protected Disclosure Act page of the DEDJTR website for guidance on making a protected disclosure to the department.
+Please refer to the Protected Disclosure Act page of the DJPR website for guidance on making a protected disclosure to the department.